chariotsolutions/phonegap-nfc/INSTALL.md

 	<script type="text/javascript" src="js/phonegap-nfc.js"></script>

-### Manually Installing the Plugin (Android)
+## Manually Installing on Android

-Note: GitHub downloads are going away soon.
-These instructions install an older version of the plugin.
-Installing with plugman is recommended.
+Get the latest source code from http://github.com/chariotsolutions/phonegap-nfc

 ### Java

+The java code can be installed into your project as a jar file or by copying the source files.

+#### Install the jar file

+Build the code

+    $ ant android

+Copy phonegap-nfc-$VERSION.js from `dist/` to the `libs/` directory in your project.

+#### Install source files (alternate method)

+Copy the Java source files from src/android/src/ of phonegap-nfc project into the source directory of your Android project.

 [Download phonegap-nfc-android.jar](https://github.com/chariotsolutions/phonegap-nfc/downloads) and add it to libs/

-### plugins.xml
+### config.xml

-Configure the NfcPlugin in res/xml/plugins.xml
+Add the NfcPlugin in res/xml/config.xml

     <plugin name="NfcPlugin" value="com.chariotsolutions.nfc.plugin.NfcPlugin"/>

 ### JavaScript

-[Download phonegap-nfc.js](https://github.com/chariotsolutions/phonegap-nfc/downloads) and add it to assets/www
+Copy www/phonegap.nfc into assets/www

 Include phonegap-nfc.js in index.html